A Thousand Miles: Commercial performance

-In the United States, "A Thousand Miles" debuted on the Billboard Hot 100 later that month; it peaked at number five for three weeks in May 2002 and remained on the chart for 41 weeks.
-The album Be Not Nobody was released on April 30 and, partly because of the popularity of "A Thousand Miles", debuted in the U.S. top five with first-week sales of over 101,000 copies.
-It was 2002's sixth most-played single on U.S. radio (ranking sixth on the Hot 100 2002 year-end chart), and sold well in other countries (where it was promoted and released over the summer months).
-It was a top-five hit in Ireland and France, and managed to reach the top ten in other parts of Europe such as the United Kingdom, Italy, and the Netherlands.
-It was most popular in Australia, where it became the sixth most successful single of the year and held the number-one position on the ARIA Singles Chart for two weeks, from August 11 to 24.
-It replaced a Junkie XL remix of "A Little Less Conversation" by Elvis Presley, and was itself replaced by Avril Lavigne's "Complicated".
-It also reached the top 20 in Germany.
+In the United States, "A Thousand Miles" debuted on the Billboard Hot 100 chart on the week dated March 2, 2002; it peaked at number five for three weeks in May 2002 and remained on the chart for 41 weeks.
+Be Not Nobody was released on April 30, and, partly because of the popularity of "A Thousand Miles", it debuted within the top five of the Billboard 200 chart with first-week sales of over 101,000 copies.
+In was the sixth-most-successful single of 2002 in the US.
+Worldwide, "A Thousand Miles" was a top-five hit in Ireland and France and entered the top 10 in several other European countries, including the United Kingdom, Italy, and the Netherlands.
+In Australia, it held the number-one position on the ARIA Singles Chart for two weeks in August 2002, ending the year as Australia's sixth-best-selling single.
 E!
 Online said the song was "a bona fide hit for good reason.
 Catchy pop on the surface, it has melodic complexity beneath that bodes well for repeated listening".
-It failed to chart in Japan.